-All participants indicated that they would want a portal tailored to their needs, with categories related to their gender, age group, and medical conditions they may have:
+All participants indicated that they would want a portal tailored to their needs with categories related to their gender, age group, and medical conditions they may have.

-So something like that, this is suitable if you're over 65, this would be more suitable for you if you're under 40 or with these ones that you don't have to go and see your GP, that you can pay for, if you have any concerns, visit your GP or speak to a health professional because some people don't have that common sense.
-[P14]
+"So something like that, this is suitable if you're over 65, this would be more suitable for you if you're under 40 or with these ones that you don't have to go and see your GP, that you can pay for, if you have any concerns, visit your GP or speak to a health professional because some people don't have that common sense."
+(P14)

 Participants had different opinions about the layout of these portals.
-Some liked the NHS Apps Library design better, with simple colors, whereas others enjoyed the more colorful One You App portal.
-Most participants felt that a fusion between these 2 designs (the searchability and filters of the NHS Apps Library and the look and presentation of the One You App portal) and a better functionality would create the ideal curated health app portal:

-Why they are not combined?
-[P8]
+Some liked the NHS Apps Library design better, with simple colours, while others enjoyed the more colourful One You App portal.
+Most participants felt that a fusion between these two designs (the searchability and filters of NHS Apps Library and the look and presentation of the One You App portal) and a better functionality would create the ideal curated health app portal.
+"Why they are not combined?"
+(P8)

-Although many participants expressed their wish to access apps for free, a few participants were more open to pay for an app that was listed on a curated health app portal:
+While many participants expressed their wish to access apps for free, a few participants were more open to pay for an app that was listed on a curated health app portal.

-This is fabulous, and I'd be much more inclined to pay money.
-This is really, really good.
-[P6]
+"This is fabulous, and I'd be much more inclined to pay money.
+This is really, really good."
+(P6)

-Participants found the NHS and PHE trustworthy and believed that these portals would provide safe and effective digital aids.
-Some indicated a desire to receive further recommendations for using these portals from their primary care physicians:
+Participants found the NHS and PHE trustworthy and believed these portals would provide safe and effective digital aids.
+Some indicated a desire to receive further recommendations for using this portal from their primary care physicians.

-If GPs knew that they could say "well this could help you" I'm sure that they would recommend it to people.
-[P11]
+"If GPs knew that they could say 'well this could help you' I'm sure that they would recommend it to people."
+(P11)

-However, they also wanted to avoid putting unnecessary pressure on general practitioner (GP) practices:
+However, they also wanted to avoid putting unnecessary pressure on GP practices.

-You've got "free but requires GP referral" and when you're thinking the NHS is under so much financial strain and pressure at the moment, why do I need a GP referral to obtain an app?
-[P2]
+"You've got "free but requires GP referral" and when you're thinking the NHS is under so much financial strain and pressure at the moment, why do I need a GP referral to obtain an app?"
+(P2)

-In addition, the One You App portal lists a few apps that are recommended, but participants expressed their confusion and lack of clarity regarding why some apps are recommended and by whom.
+Additionally, the One You App portal lists a few apps that are recommended, but participants expressed their confusion and lack of clarity of why some apps are 'recommended', and by whom.